acli/omni-news/README.md

 Around December 2022, OMNI TV changed its schedule to include actual machine-readable language tags (their own inventions, not anything standard like ISO 639 or MARC codes).
-In theory, this means the script should be able to check for programs in other languages but this is not tested because my family only watches Cantonese news.
+In theory, this means the script should be able to check for programs in other languages.

 Known issues
 ------------

-Languages other than CAN (Cantonese) are untested and might not work.
+You can’t check for English programming because English programming is on both OMNI 1 and OMNI 2.
+The current code can’t handle both channels at the same time.

 The Cantonese name of known programs are hard-coded because the master schedules do not contain the non-English names of anything.